Mozgalice

 Pogodi reč

 A word-guessing game with Serbian vocabulary.
-You get six attempts to guess a five-letter word.
-Each guess gives you feedback: correct letter in the correct spot, correct letter in the wrong spot, or letter not in the word.
+You get six attempts to guess a five-letter word, and each guess gives you feedback: correct letter in the correct spot, correct letter in the wrong spot, or letter not in the word.

 4x4

 Sixteen words in a grid.
 Find four groups of four that share a hidden connection.
-Select four words, submit your guess — if the group is correct, it locks in.
+Select four words and submit; if the group is correct, it locks in.
 You get a limited number of mistakes before the game ends.

 The trick is that some words feel like they belong to multiple groups.
 Sorting out the overlaps is where the real challenge lives.